baldikacti/chienlab-proteinfold/README.md

 - *alphafold3*: Contains the `Alphafold3` prediction results for each `bait:prey` pair.

-- *input_json*: Contains all `bait:prey` combined JSON files structured in Alphafold3 required structure.
+- *preprocessing*: Contains all `bait:prey` combined JSON files structured in Alphafold3 required structure.

 - *msa*: Contains the MSAs generated from input JSON files